clamoodle/clamoodle.github.io/set-world/log.md

 - characater select frontend buttons omg, make character in game match that selected
 - made sprites for all avatars
 - app.js check username uniqueness, at least 1 character, pw at least 1 character
-- validate input for character register
+- validate input frontend for character register

 # 6/12/2023: